zkrige/ZBar-android/README.md

 Usage:
 ======
-1. compile zbar-android
+1. import zbar-android into eclipse
-2. add zbar-android to your libs folder
+2. add zbar-android as a library project to your project
 3. declare the activity in your android manifest as follows
 ```
 <application